reselbob/k8sdemos/labs/Day2/04-RBAC/on-katacoda/readme.md

 `kubectl --context=employee-context get pods`

-You'll error.
+You'll error:

+`Error from server (Forbidden): pods is forbidden: User "employee" cannot list resource "pods" in API group "" in the namespace "office"`

 Why?
-Because a role and rolebinding set has yet to be defined for the use, `employee`.
+Because a role and rolebinding have not been defined for the user, `employee`.

 **Step 10:**